Dental Abscess

 Managing A Dental Abscess Until You Can See The Dentist

-If you suspect you have a dental abscess and cannot see a dentist immediately, there are some steps you can take to manage your symptoms:
+If you suspect a dental abscess and can’t immediately visit a dentist, here are steps to manage your symptoms temporarily:

-• Apply a cold compress to your cheek: A cold compress can help reduce swelling and numb the area.
+• Cold Compress: Applying a cold compress to the cheek can reduce swelling and provide relief.

 We also think you’ll like…